-The Internal Audit Annual Report for 2011/12 was reported to Audit Committee on 21st March 2012.
-The program of internal audit work for the year ended 31 March 2012 included 31 reviews (including value enhancement reviews).
-This resulted in the identification of 0 critical, 4 high, 30 medium, and 38 low risk findings to improve weaknesses in the design of controls or operating effectiveness.
+The program of internal audit work for the year ended 31 March 2013 included 27 reviews (including value enhancement reviews).
+This resulted in the identification of 0 critical, 0 high, 16 medium, and 48 low risk findings to improve weaknesses in the design of controls or operating effectiveness.

 The audit plan was scoped to address the Council's key risks and strategic objectives.
-Each review was mapped to these areas in the 2011/12 Internal Audit plan.
+Each review was mapped to these areas in the 2012/13 Internal Audit plan.
 The internal audit plan was completed in line with the set timescales and training on fraud awareness was delivered in the year.
-The plan included 10 "value enhancement" reviews and work:
+The plan included 4 pieces of "value enhancement" work: